gregwhitaker/proteus-dockertest/README.md

 * [Docker](https://www.docker.com/community-edition)
 * [Docker Compose](https://docs.docker.com/compose/)

+## Building the Test Environments
+Build the environment by running the following Gradle command:

+    $ ./gradlew clean webpack build

 ## Running the Test Environments
 The following commands will bootstrap a test environment for you using Docker Compose.